 SynopsisDiscourses on Categorization Strategies focus on the processes used to recognize, differentiate, associate, and understand ideas and objects.
 Several strategies have been identified, and all appear to be strongly associated with cultural influences (i.e., personal preferences for specific modes are likely dependent on one’s situation).
-The following are prominent in discussions of categorization:
+Associated constructs and theories include:

 - Classical Categorization (ancient Greeks, 4th century BCE) – focuses on similar and different properties (e.g., birds have feathers, lay eggs, have beaks, etc.), and it is often associated with rule-based strategies for assigning ideas and objects to groups.
 This approach is foundational to many Modes of Reasoning, especially deductive logic.